A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

-The goal of Multiflow Real-time Transport Protocol (MRTP)~\cite{mao2006mrtp} is to remedy the failure and congestion in mobile wireless ad hoc networks.
-It is claimed by its authors that the approach is also applicable to the Internet.
-MRTP is used in conjunction with the Multi-flow Realtime Transport Control Protocol (MRTCP).
-Inherently, MRTP/MRTCP is an extension of the RTP/RTCP to support media delivery over multiple wireless networks.
-Unlike RTP, MRTP is a session-oriented protocol.
-Therefore, MRTCP establishes the session in a three handshake to exchange information (e.g., available paths).
-Data transmission could be over UDP/TCP/SCTP and during transmission, it is possible to add or remove paths based on the QoS reports.
-In particular, media divides into flows, and each flow is for one path (in MRTP, the concept of flow is used for series of video packets which are transmitted through an individual path).
-MRTCP manages flows by utilizing ADD/DELETE acknowledgments (ACKs) for flows.

-QoS reports are transferred through the best path or multiple paths to guarantee reliable delivery.
-These reports are useful for the sender to adapt to transmission errors.
+Multiflow Real-time Transport Protocol~(MRTP)~\cite{mao2006mrtp} aims to remedy the failure and congestion in mobile wireless ad hoc networks and claimed by its authors that the approach is also applicable to the Internet.
+In MRTP, media divides into flows, and each flow is for one path~(in MRTP, the concept of flow is used for series of video packets {that} are transmitted through an individual path).
+Then, there is a reassembly buffer at the receiver side to compensate { for} jitter, reorder and reassemble packets by utilizing session ID, flow ID and flow sequence number.
+MRTP/MRTCP~(Multi-flow Realtime Transport Control Protocol) is an extension of the RTP/RTCP.
+MRTP dynamically adds or removes paths based on the QoS reports.
+QoS reports are also used for the sender to adapt to transmission errors.
 For example, by adding redundancy to increase error resilience and by assigning data to more proper paths.
-There is a reassembly buffer at the receiver side to compensate jitter, reorder and reassemble packets by utilizing session ID, flow ID and flow sequence number.
+Therefore, these reports are transferred through the best path or multiple paths to guarantee reliable delivery.